Duued/howtocogs/README.md

 No one helped me with this project

-If you need help with this, please contact me @ dogsrock#6355 on discord
+If you need help with this, open a discussion.